The Warmth of the Sun: Composition

-In the 2016 autobiography I Am Brian Wilson, Wilson recalled that the song was written the day of the assassination, in response to it:
+In his 2016 autobiography, I Am Brian Wilson, Wilson recalled that the song was written the day of the assassination, and in response to it:

+Critical response

-Cash Box described it as "an ultra-lovely, lazy paced ballad that the boys deliver in oh-so -smooth, ear-arresting fashion."
+Cash Box described it as "an ultra-lovely, lazy paced ballad that the boys deliver in oh-so-smooth, ear-arresting fashion."
 Reviewing the song for AllMusic, Donald A. Guarisco stated, "The sublime balance of lush vocals and sensitive songwriting made 'The Warmth of the Sun' one of the Beach Boys' finest and most moving ballads."
 Brian Wilson pioneered the use of adventurous chord changes in pop—"The Warmth of the Sun"'s transitions from C to A-minor to E-flat, were unheard of in 1964.

-Among the session musicians who played on the recording were Hal Blaine and Ray Pohlman.